 “I started to feel dizzy and wobbly out on the job.
 I went to the doctor and they done tests on me for about three months before they came back and said that I'd had a brain stroke and that I had damage in my legs and I wasn't going to get my balance back.
 I had to go for the first time in my life to Centrelink.

 In claims like this, there is a significant power imbalance between the insurance companies and clients of ours and I'm passionate about making sure that that power imbalance doesn't affect our client’s rights and ability to access justice.

 It's good to see you.
 How have you been?
-Yeah we've been pretty good actually.
+Yeah, we've been pretty good actually.
 When you made your claim through your fund, how did you find that process?
-It was horrendous because they wouldn't talk me.
-They wouldn't return my calls they put me on hold for, you know, hour and a half and so until you just run out of patience and then by sheer luck I was sitting up one night because I couldn't sleep and I've seen an ad from Shine.
+It was horrendous because they wouldn't to talk me.
+They wouldn't return my calls they put me on hold for, you know, an hour and a half and so until you just run out of patience and then by sheer luck I was sitting up one night because I couldn't sleep and I've seen an ad from Shine.
 Shine covered everything for me.
 They done all the meetings, all the things.
 They kept me informed probably weekly.
-If anything else popped up, Joe give me a call all right and said look this is what's happening, that's what's happening and in the end they got me my payout.
+If anything else popped up, Joe gave me a call all right and said look this is what's happening, that's what's happening and in the end, they got me my payout.

 The payout was like a real burden lifted off our shoulders.
 We were able to do things to the house, we were able to secure our future and that takes a real worry of our mind.”